AlahmadiQ8/11ty-site/src/posts/2020-03-11-Adding-Angular-App-to-an-Existing-Razor-Page.md

 ---
-title: Adding Angular App to an Existing Razor Page in an ASP.Net Core App
+title: Adding Angular Components to an Existing Razor Page in an ASP.Net Core App
 tags:
   - csharp
   - technical